The following are confirmed presenters for the

 Assistant Director for Planning and Innovation, Oregon Department of Energy

-Alan Zelenka is the Assistant Director for Planning and Innovation at the Oregon Department of Energy where he oversees the work of 21 people who focus on efficiency, conservation, technology, and policy.
+Alan is the Assistant Director for Planning and Innovation at the Oregon Department of Energy.
+His team works on energy efficiency, renewable resources, sustainable transportation, energy planning, and climate change issues.

 Back to Top